-The Sandwich Generation is typically adults in the age range of 30-years to 50-years, who are caring for both their own children and their aging parents.
+The sandwich generation is defined as adults, typically in the age range of 30-years to 50-years, who are caring for both their own children and their aging parents.

 If you are someone who fits into this description you are not alone.
-The PEW Research center estimated that 47% of middle age adults are providing some financial support to both their children, and their parents.
-PEW Research further finds 1 in 7 adults ages 40-59 are providing complete support for both their own children and a parent age 70 and older.
+The Pew Research Center estimated that 47% of middle-aged adults are included in the sandwich generation, providing some financial support to both their children and their parents.
+PEW Research further finds 1 in 7 adults ages 40-59 are providing complete support for both their own children and a parent aged 70 and older.

-It is reported that blindness and impaired vision are one of the leading causes of social dependency and economic burden facing the aging population.
-Age-Related Macular Degeneration (AMD), Glaucoma, Diabetic Retinopathy and Cataracts are the leading causes in blindness and visual impairment in the aging population.
-A literature review by Jennifer Braun highlighted that two-times as many people are affected by AMD as Alzheimer’s disease.
+Blindness and impaired vision are reportedly two of the leading causes of social dependency and economic burden facing the aging population.
+Age-related macular degeneration (AMD), glaucoma, diabetic retinopathy, and cataracts are the leading causes of blindness and visual impairment in the aging population.
+A literature review by Jennifer Braun highlighted that two times as many people are affected by AMD as Alzheimer’s disease.

-The likelihood of an aging parent to have some from of visual impairment or blindness is increasingly high.
+The likelihood of an aging parent having some form of visual impairment or blindness is increasingly high.
 There are steps that you can take to help a parent maintain some independence.

 This post was written by